HOUSE OF HISTORY

 The Sewall-Belmont House is a red brick building with three dormer windows on a mansard roof at 144 Constitution Avenue Northeast.
-It's next to the Hart Senate Office Building on the corner of Second Street and Constitution Avenue.
-One might pass it by, unknowing of its rich past and active present, but it resounds with history.
-It is one of the oldest houses on Capitol Hill, and it was the residence of a number of prominent people: Albert Gallatin, our fourth Secretary of the Treasury (lessee); Reverdy Johnson, U.S. Senator from Maryland from 1845 to 1879 and Attorney General of the United States from 1849 to 1850 (lessee); Senator Porter H. Dale, U.S. Senator from Vermont (owner); John Strode Barbour, U.S. Senator from Virginia (owner); and Alice Paul, suffragist, NWP's founder and the drafter of the Equal Rights Amendment (ERA) to the Constitution (resident).
+It's next to the Hart Senate Office Building on the corner of Second Street and Constitution Avenue and is one of the oldest houses on Capitol Hill.
+It was the residence of a number of prominent people: Albert Gallatin, our Fourth Secretary of the Treasury (lessee); Reverdy Johnson, US Senator from Maryland from 1845 to 1879 and Attorney General of the United States from 1849 to 1850 (lessee); Senator Porter H. Dale, US Senator from Vermont (owner); John Strode Barbour, US Senator from Virginia (owner); and Alice Paul, suffragist, NWP's founder, and the drafter of the Equal Rights Amendment (ERA) to the Constitution (resident).

-The history of the House begins with a royal connection, and it is closely associated with the early history of Washington, D.C., and Maryland.
+The history of the House begins with a royal connection and is closely associated with the early history of Washington, DC, and Maryland.
 In June 1632, King Charles I of England signed a charter, establishing a new English colony.
-It was named Terra Mariae (the Land of Maria) -- Maryland -- in honor of Charles' wife, Queen Henrietta Maria.
+It was named Terra Mariae (the Land of Maria--Maryland) in honor of Charles' wife, Queen Henrietta Maria.
 The grant for the Colony was given to the second Lord Baltimore, Cecil (or Cecilius) Calvert.
 Included in the vast tract of land granted to Lord Baltimore was an area known as Jenkins Hill, later known as Capitol Hill.
 That area included the site of what later became the Sewall-Belmont House.

 The date when the first structure appeared on the site of the current Sewall-Belmont House is unknown.
-We do know that owners of land in this area did not inhabit it until the 18th century.
+We do know that owners of land in this area did not begin to inhabit it until the 18th century.3

 In 1800, the government of the United States officially moved from Philadelphia to the City of Washington.
 A year before, Robert Sewall, who came from an illustrious Maryland family, paid $1,000 for three lots, including the site of the Sewall-Belmont House.
-He purchased two from Daniel Carroll of Duddington II, his third cousin, and one from the District Commissioners.
-(Daniel Carroll had previously ceded that lot to the District of Columbia.)
+He purchased two from Daniel Carroll of Duddington II, his third cousin, and one from the District Commissioners, which Daniel Carroll had previously ceded to the District.
 In 1799-1800, Sewall built a town house on these lots for himself and his family.
 Experts differ on whether there was a structure on the property when Sewall bought it, which he incorporated into his town house, or whether the property consisted only of the land.
 In any event, Sewall and his descendants continued as owners of the property for the next 123 years.

-From 1801-1813, Robert Sewall leased his town house -- the Sewall House -- to the man who became its most notable resident, Albert Gallatin.
-Gallatin, who was born in Geneva, Switzerland, and came to the United States at the age of nineteen, has been referred to as "America's forgotten statesman."
-He served as a congressman, and from 1801 to 1814 as our fourth Secretary of the Treasury under Presidents Jefferson and Madison, a length of service in that position that remains unsurpassed.
+From 1801-1813, Robert Sewall leased his town house--the Sewall House--to the man who became its most notable resident, Albert Gallatin.
+Gallatin, who was born in Geneva, Switzerland, and came to the United States at the age of nineteen, has been referred to as "America's forgotten statesman."4 He served as a congressman and from 1801 to 1814 as our fourth Secretary of the Treasury under Presidents Jefferson and Madison, a length of service in that position that remains unsurpassed.
 Later, he became minister to France and Great Britain and one of the founders of New York University.

 Gallatin was President Jefferson's principal executive agent for congressional relations.
 Senators and congressmen who were supportive of the Administration frequently met in his home.
 Its proximity to the Capitol also made it a convenient gathering place for unmarried congressmen and those whose wives were not with them.
 Gallatin and his wife Hannah entertained friends, like Thomas Paine and the John Jacob Astor family, as well as politicians.

 Neither of the Gallatins, however, cared for Washington.
-Mrs. Gallatin summed up her feelings as follows: "It is a place that never will be of any consequence, even if the national government should remain there."
+The city was sparsely populated, with about ten thousand inhabitants, oppressively hot in the summer, and undeveloped, with muddy streets and swampy areas.
+Mrs. Gallatin summed up her feelings as follows: "It is a place that never will be of any consequence, even if the national government should remain there."5

-While opinions differ on whether the Sewall House was totally destroyed during the War of 1812 or the kitchen survived, it is clear that, by and large, the house was demolished.
-At dusk on August 24, 1814, after routing the American Army earlier that day at Bladensburg, Maryland, then a decaying and declining port town northeast of the capital, the British came to Washington, D.C.
-Accounts differ as to their intentions with regard to the capital.
-According to Anthony S. Pitch, a writer on the burning of Washington, the British intended to burn down the public buildings, but not any private buildings unless they had military supplies or were used for military purposes.
-After they entered the capital, most of the soldiers camped at the extreme eastern section of the city.
-But an advance party consisting of Major General Robert Ross, commander of the British land troops, accompanied by Rear Admiral George Cockburn, second-ranking commander of the naval forces, and some officers, rode on.
+While opinions differ on whether the Sewall House was totally destroyed during the War of 1812 or the kitchen survived, it is clear that by and large the house was demolished.
+It happened this way.
+On June 18, 1812, the US declared war against Great Britain.
+The impetus was the British practice of boarding American ships and seizing (impressing) British-born sailors for their own navy.
+In mid-1814, the British decided to invade Washington as part of a campaign of reprisal for American actions the year before in York, the capital of upper Canada, where the Americans had burned the legislature and judicial buildings.
+At dusk, on August 24, 1814, after routing the American Army earlier that day in the Battle of Bladensburg, Maryland, a port town northeast of the capital, the British came to Washington.
+Accounts differ as to their exact intentions with regard to the capital.
+According to a writer on the burning of Washington, Anthony S. Pitch, the British intended to burn down the public buildings but not any private buildings unless they had military supplies or were used for military purposes.6 After they entered the capital, most of the soldiers camped at the extreme eastern section of the city.
+But an advance party consisting of Major General Robert Ross, commander of the British land troops, accompanied by Rear Admiral George Cockburn, subordinate to Vice Admiral Sir Alexander Cochrane, commander in chief for North American operations, and some officers, rode on.
 Moving down Maryland Avenue in the direction of the Capitol, they stopped to confer at a point about two hundred yards from the Capitol.
 The large brick Sewall House was directly to their right.
-At the time, Robert Sewall, who had resumed residence in the House after the Gallatin family left, was at Poplar Hill with his family for the summer.
-His son William, to whom he had left the care of the Sewall House, was in the militia and had been called into service.
+At the time, Robert Sewall, who had resumed residence in the House after the Gallatin family left, was at Poplar Hill for the summer with his family, except for his son, William, to whom he had left the care of the Sewall House.
+William, however, was in the militia and had been called into service.

-Accounts differ as to what happened when the party came to the Sewall House.
-According to the reports of the congressional committees that considered the claim of Robert Sewall and his heirs for damages, shots were fired from the House by a group of American flotilla men from Commodore Joshua Barney's Chesapeake Bay flotilla.
+Accounts differ as to what happened when the Ross party came to the Sewall House.
+According to the reports of the congressional committees that considered the claim of Robert Sewall and his heirs for damages, shots were fired from the House by a group of American flotillamen from Commodore Joshua Barney's Chesapeake Bay flotilla.
 These sailors had occupied the House before the Ross party came by.
-Their shots killed one or two of General Ross's men, wounded several others, and killed the horse on which the general was riding.
-The British soldiers then overpowered the American sailors and took three of them prisoner; the rest escaped.
+Their shots killed one or two of General Ross's men, wounded several others, and killed the horse on which the General was riding.
+The British soldiers then overpowered the American sailors and took three of them prisoner; the rest escaped.7

 This is believed to have been the only resistance to the British in their march on Washington.
 In retaliation, the General ordered that the House be torched.
 It was the first house in Washington to be burned and the only private home that the British burned deliberately, although one or two others burned through flames spreading from the Capitol.
 Thereafter, the British burned the Capitol and the White House, then known as the President's House, and destroyed most of the public buildings in Washington.